• Skip to primary navigation

 Notes

-• The number of waffles you make is entirely dependant on the type of waffle maker you use and the amount of batter per waffle.
+• The number of waffles you make is entirely dependent on the type of waffle maker you use and the amount of batter per waffle.

 These multigrain waffles are hearty and best served the day they are made.